 - A. Filing with the Office.
 A request for a contested case hearing, accompanied by a filing fee as provided by Rule 21, must be filed with the Office.
 The Office must serve a copy of the request on each party, including the Department of Motor Vehicles.
 After the request for hearing and filing fee are delivered to the Office, all subsequent filings must contain the docket number assigned.
 The Office will maintain its official file from the receipt of the request for hearing until a final order is issued by the hearing officer. - B. Time for Filing Request.
-Unless otherwise provided by statute, a request for a contested case hearing must be filed within thirty days after actual notice of the Department of Motor Vehicles' determination.

-- C. Content of the Request.
-The request for a contested case hearing shall contain the following information: - i. the name, address, telephone number, and email address of the party requesting the hearing; - ii. the issue for which the hearing is requested; - iii. information sufficient to identify the matter that is the subject of the hearing; - iv. a copy of the Department's written determination or letter; and - v. the relief requested.
+Unless otherwise provided by statute, a request for a contested case hearing must be filed within thirty days after actual notice of the Department of Motor Vehicles' determination. - C. Content of the Request.
+The request for a contested case hearing may be submitted on a form prescribed by the Office and shall contain the following information: - (1) the name, address, telephone number and e-mail address of the party requesting the hearing; - (2) the issue for which the hearing is requested; - information sufficient to identify the matter which is the subject of the hearing; - (4) a copy of the Department's written determination or letter; - (5) the relief requested.

 The request for the hearing will not be assigned to a hearing officer until all required information and the filing fee is received.
-If an attorney for a party files the request for a hearing, the request must contain the name, address, telephone number, and email address of the attorney.
+If a representative of a party files the request for hearing, the request must contain the name, address, telephone number and e-mail address of the representative.
+If an attorney is

-If an attorney is retained to represent a party after the initial request for a hearing is filed, the attorney must file a notice of appearance with the Office within ten days of being retained, and it must contain the name, address, telephone number, and email address of the attorney.

-- D. Filing Defined.
+- retained to represent a party after the initial request for a hearing is filed, the attorney must file a letter or notice of representation with the Office which contains the name, address, telephone number and e-mail address of the attorney. - D. Filing Defined.
 The date of the filing of the request is the date of delivery or the date of mailing.
-All documents filed with the Office, other than the request for a contested case hearing as provided in subsection (a), shall be accompanied by proof of service of such document on all parties, and, if filed by mail, shall be accompanied by a certificate of the date of mailing.
-A document, pleading, or motion or other paper is deemed filed with the Office by: - i. delivering the document to the Office; or - ii. depositing the document in the U.S. mail, properly addressed to the Office, with sufficient first class postage attached. - iii.
-Following the filing of a case with the Office, parties may file motions or other documents by electronic mail (e-mail) if the submission complies with all other Rules of the OMVH.
+All documents filed with the Office, other than the request for a contested case hearing as provided in subsection (A), shall be accompanied by proof of service of such document on all parties, and, if filed by mail, shall be accompanied by a certificate of the date of mailing.
+A document, pleading or motion or other paper is deemed filed with the Office by: - (1) delivering the document to the Office; or - (2) depositing the document in the U.S. mail, properly addressed to the Office, with sufficient first class postage attached. - E. Paper Size.
+All papers filed with the Office shall be on letter-size (81⁄2 by 11 inches) paper.
+Exhibits or copies of exhibits in their original form which exceed that size shall be reduced by photocopying or otherwise to letter-size so long as such documents remain legible after reduction.